rvesse/stardog-docs/src/docs/http.html.md

 related: ""
 shortTitle: HTTP
 toc: true
-summary: 'This chapter describes how to interact with Stardog over a network using SPARQL, HTTP, and SNARL protocols.'
+summary: 'This chapter describes how to interact with Stardog over a network using HTTP.'
 ---

 In the [Programming with Java](../java/) chapter, we consider